mets/METS-board/web documents/metsoverview.md

 interviewer introduction can be found in both audio files in the segment beginning at time 00:00:00 in the file and extending through time 00:01:47.
-> TODO: probably add something about linking between structmaps
+> TODO: probably add something about linking between structmaps replacing structLink

 ## Conclusion